pulp/pulp_container/docs/index.rst

 Pulp Container Plugin
 =====================

-You can use the ``pulp_container`` plugin to extend Pulp so that you can host your own container registry and distribute containers in an on-prem environment.
+You can use the ``pulp_container`` plugin to extend Pulp so that you can host your container registry and distribute containers in an on-premises environment.
 You can synchronize from a range of Docker Registry HTTP API V2-compatible registries.
 Depending on your needs, you can perform whole or partial syncs from these remote repositories, blend content from different sources, and distribute them throughout your organization using Pulp.
 You can also build OCI-compatible images with Pulp Container and push them to a repository in Pulp so you can distribute private containers.